FRENZY FIRE

 Biogenetic

-Montany are a melodic, power metal band from the Netherlands formed in 1989 releasing their debut album in 2002.
-After some line-up changes the band split but have now reformed and released their second album in 2013.
+Montany are a melodic power metal band from the Netherlands formed in 1989 releasing their debut album 'New Born Day' in 2002.
+After a number of line-up changes the band split up a couple of years later, reforming in 2011 and releasing sophomore album 'Biogenetic in 2013.

 Overall, power metal and melodic metal combined to produce an album full of foot tapping hard rocking metal that will please fans of late eighties/early nineties European power metal.